sternmotor/exif-renamer/README.md

 This script helps sorting this files by renaming them so file name starts with date info found in exif data.
 Just call this script from command line while in the directory where all photos are kept.
 All sub-directories are handled recursively.

+Make sure all cameras have their date and time set up properly prior to shooting.

+## Details

 The original file name is kept as-is and is just appended to the time stamp.
 Thus, file names look like

 ```